TechGrounds-Cloud8/cloud8-Acron0815/Week 5/Opdracht-5-AWS-13-1-Elastic Beanstalk.md

 ## !
 Since Elastic Beanstalk is built on top of existing services like EC2, you can also use the underlying resources (though be careful here!).

+## Exercise

+Learn and try to understand Elastic Beanstalk.

 ## Sources